BC Living

 If you have a standing desk, that is great!
 Our bodies are not designed to be in any one position for an entire work day, so consider alternating between sitting and standing throughout the day.
 If you do not have a standing desk, you can create your own by using boxes under your computer monitor.
 If you are not able to create a standing desk, try standing while taking a phone or video call to break up the amount of time sitting.

 Get in the habit of taking a movement break before you start to feel achy and uncomfortable.
-Here are three simple spinal mobility exercises that you can try:
+Here are three simple spinal mobility exercises that you can try to prevent muscle and joint pain, especially if you work from home:

 When we sit for most of the day our hip flexor muscles can become tight.
 These muscles attach to the lumbar spine and can contribute to low back pain so we want to keep them healthy.
 Here is a simple hip flexor stretch that you can do at your desk:

-Hayley Alexander is a registered physiotherapist based in Vancouver, B.C.
+Hayley Alexander is a registered physiotherapist based in the Comox Valley.
 She specializes in clinical pilates rehabilitation, women’s health, pelvic health and chronic pain.
-She offers one-on-one physiotherapy treatments through Treloar Physiotherapy Clinic and Optimal Performance Clinic.
-She is currently offering online physiotherapy via video call during the Covid-19 pandemic.
 You can find Hayley on Instagram for exercise and wellness tips.